Premier League's Shocking Manager History: SIX Managers Sacked in 2024/25 - Who's Next to Go?

 There is perhaps no surprise that Pep Guardiola leads the charge for Manchester City, At the time of writing, the Spanish managerial icon has racked up more than 3,000 days in charge of their current defending Premier League champions and it is fair to say that his success at the Etihad has been rewarded with long-term employment.

 However, Guardiola is arguably the exception to the rule.
-With the Spaniard being one of just two current Premier League managers to oversee more than 2,000 days in charge - the other being Brentford's Thomas Frank, being a Premier League manager is not an activity that guarantees long-term job security.
+With the Spaniard being one of just two current Premier League managers to oversee more than 2,000 days in charge of the same club. - the other being Arsenal's Mikel Arteta being a Premier League manager is not an activity that guarantees long-term job security.
+(Thomas Frank spent more than 2,000 days at Brentford but now has employment at Tottenham where they do not tend to offer the same security)

-When looking at the Premier League's current managerial class of 2024/25, 13 of the 20 have been in charge of their posts for at least a year.
-However, from Ange Postecoglou in 10th for Tottenham and Gary O'Neil in 13th for Wolves - neither of the four managers involved have beein in charge for more than 500 days.
+When looking at the Premier League's current managerial class of 2025/26, 14 of the 20 have been in charge of their posts for at least a year with two relatively new appointments Frank at Spurs and Keith Andrews his Brentford replacement, the other four bosses who have been in charge for less than a year are Ruben Amorim (Manchester United), Vitor Pereira (Wolves), Graham Potter (West Ham), David Moyes (Everton).

 Pep GuardiolaManchester City manager Pep Guardiola celebrating with club chairman Khaldoon Al Mubarak - PA Images / Alamy Stock Photo

 While the shrinking of service highlighted an even more pertinent question.
 Has the length of service decreased since the beautiful game truly got underway in England?
-To do that, we have logged all the managerial data of each of the 92 current league clubs.
+To do that, we have logged all the managerial data of each of the 90 current league clubs that played in the top four divisions in 2024/25 (no data for newly promoted Barnet or Oldham in League Two).

 How Long Did Football Managers Have Thier Jobs in the Past?